 After all, we don't need curing or fixing because we aren't broken!
 We're not abnormal, our brains are just different.
 I believe life is richer and more vibrant when difference is celebrated.
 Let's live life joyfully.

 That said, I understand it can be tough being different but let's think of nourishment, not punishment.
 For too long in my life, I've felt lazy, stupid, crazy and ashamed to be who I am but after extensive work on myself, I am feeling happier and more accepting.
 In fact, a good amount of my acceptance has simply come from building self-awareness and understanding.

-I have also undergone additional training in supporting Neurodiverse people but remember, you will always be the expert on you.
-I am not here to tell you how to live, we can work that out together!
+I have also undergone additional training in supporting Neurodivergent people but remember, you will always be the expert on you.
+I am not here to tell you how to live, we can work that out together.